knightzf/review/leetcode/medianOfTwoSortedArray/README.md

     6. The binary search and condition check is a little tricky but not the end of day.

 The link to the full explain is https://discuss.leetcode.com/topic/4996/share-my-o-log-min-m-n-solution-with-explanation

+4/2019\
+2 years later, still amazed by the great thought of the answer.